FortAwesome/wordpress-fontawesome/docs/files/includes/class-fontawesome-release-provider.php.txt

 	 * Returns a version number corresponding to the minor release immediately prior to the most recent minor release.
 	 *
 	 * @throws FontAwesome_NoReleasesException
-	 * @return string|null latest patch level for the previous minor version. major.minor.patch version (not a semver).
+	 * @return string|null latest patch level for the previous minor version. major.minor.patch version.
 	 *         Returns null if there is no latest (and therefore no previous).
 	 *         Returns null if there's no previous, because the latest represents the only minor version in the set
 	 *           of available versions.